 Discord lets you decorate your messages with emojis, gifs, and images, but some people are unaware of how they can use Markdown formatting features to achieve more unique effects.
 Using keyboard commands on your computer or mobile device can change the way viewers and readers see the content you publish.

-This incredibly useful feature enables users to add all sorts of formatting to messages, including bold, italics, code formatting, and spoiler tags.
+This handy feature enables users to add all sorts of formatting to messages, including bold, italics, code formatting, and spoiler tags.

-Spoiler tags are useful to alert others that you are about to give information about something that someone is not ready for.
-Once this tag is added another user will only see a grey or black box over the content.
+Spoiler tags are used to alert others that you are about to give information about something that someone is not ready to see.
+Once this tag is added, another user will only see a grey or black box over the content.